SMAP Educational Series

 Prior to attending this webinar titled Creating and Implementing Care Plans: Part II, the registrants were asked to read the patient case and pre-webinar work and the partially completed care plan (from the last webinar) and complete the tasks.

-Webinar # 5 Medication Assessment Series: Documenting Patient Care Recommendations Presented by Dr. Derek Jorgenson Tuesday, December 12, 2017 at 7:30 am - 8:30 am.
+Webinar # 5 Medication Assessment Series: Documenting Patient Care Recommendations Presented by Dr. Derek Jorgenson (December 12, 2017) Learning Project Learning Form

 By the end of the presentation participants should be able to:

 - Complete a written documentation note, using the SOAP format, to another health provider regarding recommendations from a medication assessment